-- Ensure that partnership justification includes all key external risks and assumptions; - Strengthen the indicators/information needs to assess the likelihood of sustainability at the partner level; - Ensure that sufficient qualitative information needs on why changes happen or not are included in the measurement plan; - Ensure that the key assumptions and source of assumptions for projections are fully documented; - Ensure that qualitative information collected is compiled and documented in designated places such as the measurement and observations tab in the intervention guide; - Ensure that periodic internal quality reviews of the overall results measurement system are in place; - Operationalise the approach to assessing progress in promoting systemic changes.
+- Ensure that the indicators/information needs to assess the likelihood of sustainability are defined for all actors in the business model; - Ensure that sufficient qualitative information needs on why changes happen or not are included in the RM plan; - Ensure that the profit and FTE calculations in the projections and actuals are correct and sources of assumptions for projections are fully documented; - Ensure that the samples are fully representative and sample sizes are sufficient for the intended purposes of the assessments. - Ensure that quantitative and qualitative information collected is compiled and documented in designated places such as the measurement and observations tab in the intervention guide; - Ensure that systematic, periodic internal quality reviews of the overall results measurement system are in place; - Operationalise the approach to assessing progress in promoting systemic changes.